MadDog443/Custom-Windows-Icons/README.md

 # Custom-Windows-Icons
 I thought the icons for all the audio devices in Windows were generic and annoying, so I made my own.
+Feel free to make an issue for some requested icons or even do a pull request to add your own!